HEALTH CARE ASSISTANT DIPLOMA

-- Proof of current immunization for Hepatitis B
+- Submit proof of current immunization for Hepatitis B

 - Submit proof of current immunization for flu (seasonal)

 - Submit proof of negative TB test or proof from TB Control that the applicant does not have active TB

-- Current criminal record check from the Ministry of Public Safety and Solicitor General including clearance to work with vulnerable adults (completed within 6 months of practicum)
+- Current criminal record check from the Ministry of Public Safety and Solicitor General including clearance to work with vulnerable adults (application for CRC takes place during program registration and is $28 extra)

-- FoodSafe 1 Certificate (Burnaby Community & Continuing Education offers this as a Saturday course)
+- Foodsafe Level 1 Certificate (Burnaby Community & Continuing Education offers this as a Saturday course, $75 extra)

 To graduate, students must meet all the following requirements: